Implementing Type Systems as Macros

 The working source for the paper is available on the first author’s BitBucket, but that code uses a lot of auxiliary helper files and it can still be pretty hard to follow.

 My implementation consists of a single file implemented in plain Racket.
 I try to keep as many of the function names the same, so hopefully it’s not too hard to follow if you’re coming from reading the paper.
-If you’re impatient to try running the code, the full example can be found at the bottom in § Full solution or on my SourceHut account.
+If you’re impatient to try running the code, the full example can be found at the bottom in § Full solution or on my Codeberg account.

 If you haven’t read the paper, you can just skip this box: it’s meant to signpost to people who’ve read the paper what I’m going to be attempting to do different.